jamf/Setup-Manager/README.md

 - Setup Manager will **_not_** launch at enrollment with Auto-Advance enabled, use the option to run at login window
 - Setup Manager may **_not_** launch or launch and quit quickly when you disable _all_ Setup Assistant screens, leave at least one Setup Assistant option enabled, or use the option to run at login window
-- When you install **_Jamf Connect_** during the Prestage together with Setup Manager, you may see Setup Assistant for some time before Setup Manager launches or Setup Manager may not launch at all.
-Remove Jamf Connect from the Prestage and install it with Setup Manager policy or installomator action.
-- Policies that are triggered by `enrollmentComplete` may disrupt Setup Manager running from Prestage/Automated Device Enrollment.
+- Policies that are triggered by `enrollmentComplete` may delay or even disrupt Setup Manager running from Prestage/Automated Device Enrollment.
 Disable or unscope policies triggered by `enrollmentComplete` on devices using Setup Manager.
 - In some deployments, Setup Manager attempts to start while Jamf Pro is still installing.
 Try adding a 30-60 second `wait` action as the first action.
-- With Jamf School, there will be a few seconds after the remote management dialog where Setup Assistant shows before Setup Manager launches.
-With the Jamf School enrollment architecture, this is unavoidable.

 ---